Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 Just starting out, testing your idea: Wave covers the basics for free.
 Track income and expenses, see if the business has legs.
 Don’t overthink the software at this stage.

 Selling regularly on Etsy or Shopify, making your own products: This is the point where you need real COGS tracking.
-Craftybase is the move — it connects to your sales channels, tracks your materials, and gives you the ending inventory value and COGS report you’ll need at tax time.
+Craftybase is the move: it connects to your sales channels, tracks your materials, and gives you the ending inventory value and COGS report you’ll need at tax time.
 Most makers hit this point within their first year.

 Growing business, bringing on a bookkeeper, or needing financial statements: QuickBooks Online or Xero for your accounting, with Craftybase handling the inventory and manufacturing side.
-The two categories of software do different things — and they work well together.
+The two categories of software do different things, and they work well together.
 Craftybase’s QuickBooks integration lets you sync COGS and inventory valuation directly.

 At scale, with complex operations: At this point you’re probably working with an accountant who has opinions.
 Listen to them on the accounting side.
-On the inventory and manufacturing side, Craftybase still scales — its higher-tier plans handle thousands of orders per month.
+On the inventory and manufacturing side, Craftybase still scales.
+Its higher-tier plans handle thousands of orders per month.

 One thing worth flagging: whatever you choose, start now.
 Every month you spend without proper COGS tracking is a month you’ll have to reconstruct manually later.
-The painful thing about getting this right isn’t understanding the software — it’s going back and fixing the past.
+The painful thing about getting this right isn’t understanding the software.
+It’s going back and fixing the past.

 Frequently Asked Questions